wakeproject/Wahlque-Complete/README.md

 ScientificReport
 ================

-The technical report focus on scientific side
+The technical report focus on scientific aspect